arlo-lib/ARLO/README.rst

 Running Experiments
 ===================
 You can find the code needed to run the experiments of the paper in the folder ``experiments``.
+In order to be able to run the experiments you need to install ``ARLO``.

+The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, placed at the top of each script, which is the path to the folder used to save the outputs of the experiment.

 Supported Blocks
 ================